holgerbrandl/krangl/docs/bier_slides_june2016/kplyr_intro.md

 * Using flights example grouping, aggregation, filtering)
 * dplyr: 20ms
-* kplyr: 2700
+* kplyr: 2500

-100x performance differenct
+ performance difference: > 100x

+However, initial focus: How close can we come to the dplyr API experience when using Kotlin?

 ---
 # Please welcome  ... **JobList**